Working in Heidelberg

 Citizens of Australia, Israel, Japan, Canada, South Korea, New Zealand and the USA can obtain the appropriate residence permit after arriving in Germany from the Aliens’ Office.
 Please note that you can not begin to work until after having received the necessary residence permit.
 Please make sure to arrange for an appointment at the Aliens’ Office ahead of time.

-Highly-qualified applicants are scholars, teachers and researchers with specialized expertise in their fields.
+Highly-qualified applicants are scholars, teachers and researchers with specialized expertise in their fields like professors or academic group leaders.
 Highly-qualified applicants are permitted to immigrate if they have an employment position in Germany.
 They can immediately obtain an unlimited residence permit, which automatically allows them to take up employment.
 Candidates simply need to submit an application to the Aliens’ Office.
 Spouses generally receive the same residence permit.

 If you would like to work as a research assistant (wissenschaftlicher Mitarbeiter) at Heidelberg University, it is a good idea to get into touch personally with the institute or facility where you would like to work.
 You can find a list of all open employment positions at the University of Heidelberg here.